Tomyail/omnifocus-status/README.md

     npm install
     # or yarn install / pnpm install / bun install
     ```
-3. Create a `.env.local` file in the project root and add your database connection string:
+3. Create a `.env.local` file in the project root and add your database connection string and API secret:
     ```env
     # Connection string for your PostgreSQL database
     DATABASE_URL="postgres://user:password@host:port/database?sslmode=require"

-    # Optional: Define a secret token for API authorization
+    # Define a secret token for API authorization (must match OmniFocus config)
-    API_SECRET_TOKEN="your_secure_random_token"
+    IMPORT_API_SECRET_KEY="your_secure_random_token"
     ```
-4. Run database migrations (if using Prisma or similar):
+4. Run database migrations (adjust command if not using drizzle):
     ```bash
-    npx prisma migrate dev # Or the relevant command for your setup
+    npx drizzle-kit generate # or your migration generation command npx drizzle-kit push # or your migration push command
     ```
 5. Start the development server:
     ```bash